bobanetwork/v3-anchorage/.gitbook/contents/hc/4_deploy-smart-contract.md

 tcAddr = deploy2("TestCounter", TC.constructor(ha1Addr), 0)
 ```

 The constructor of our smart contract takes an address as an argument.
-Therefore, we pass the address of
-`HybridAccount.1`, which, along with other necessary contracts, is deployed as shown above.
+Therefore, we pass the address of `HybridAccount.1`, which, along with other necessary contracts, is deployed as shown above.

 ## Additional Examples

-The documentation above was precisely written for the addition of two numbers.
+The documentation above was specifically written for the addition of two numbers.
 The `hybrid-compute/` folder contains more examples that can be used and experimented with.
 Let's integrate them into our `server-loop`:

 ```python
   def server_loop():